-History, and one-half to one unit or set of competencies which may include, but are not limited to, the following courses:

-- a.
-World History,

-- b.
-Geography,

-- c.
-Economics,

-- d.
-Anthropology, or

-- e. other social studies courses with content and/or rigor equal to or above United States History, United States Government, and Oklahoma History; - 5.
-Arts One unit or set of competencies which may include, but is not limited to, courses in Visual Arts and, General Music, agricultural power and technology, or agricultural communications; and
+History, and one-half to one unit or set of competencies which may include, but are not limited to, the following courses: - a.
+World History, - b.
+Geography, - c.
+Economics, - d.
+Anthropology, or - e. other social studies courses with content and/or rigor equal to or above United States History, United States Government, and Oklahoma History; - 5.
+Arts One unit or set of competencies which may include, but is not limited to, courses in Visual Arts and General Music; and - 6.
+Computer Education or World Language One unit or set of competencies of computer technology, whether taught at a high school or a technology center school, including computer programming, hardware and business computer applications, such as word processing, databases, spreadsheets and graphics, excluding keyboarding or typing courses, or one unit or set of competencies of